RAPcores/rapcores/docs/configuration.md

 ## (.pcf/.lpf) Pin Names

-The following are pin naming conventions for the RAPCore "top" module:
+The following are pin naming conventions for the RAPcores "top" module:

 ### SPI Pin Names